-Growing up in Florida, we had a few banana plants in our backyard and I remember they’d occasionally get broken leaves.
+Growing up in Florida, we had a few banana plants in our backyard and I remember they’d occasionally get broken and split leaves.
 I recently heard this is a common issue with banana plants, so I did some more research to find out more.
 Here’s what I found.

-Banana plants most often get broken leaves from transporting, transplant shock, or the wind.
+Banana plants most often get broken and split leaves from transporting, transplant shock, or the wind.
 While leaves breaking can appear to be an issue, it’s a normal occurrence and the leaves will grow back tougher.
 As long as the main part of the plant (the root ball) is alive, the plant will grow back well.

 So, while it’s fairly normal for banana plants to have broken leaves, what are some more details on the causes, and what can we do to prevent it from happening?
 Let’s take a further look.

-Many times, banana plants will have broken leaves after they’re delivered.
+Many times, banana plants will have broken and split leaves after they’re delivered.
 Even if the shipping and handling are done well, banana plants typically have fragile leaves, which break easily.
 However, once the plant is established in a pot or the ground, and it stays healthy, it will regrow new shoots and leaves.

 Since banana leaves are soft and fragile, it’s super common for them to break during transport.
 Maybe they’re cramped or rubbing on something, or maybe the wind from the drive broke the leaves.